Members and Partners

-Communities for a Better Environment works in low-income Latino and African American communities in Oakland, Richmond, Wilmington and Huntington Park.
+Communities for a Better Environment works in predominately low-income Latino and African American communities in Oakland, Richmond, Wilmington and Huntington Park.
 CBE combines community organizing, science-based advocacy, and legal intervention into a uniquely effective single strategy to successfully impact change in these target communities and develop campaigns to address health hazards in the community.

-Center for Community Action and Environmental Justice works with Latino residents in the Inland Valley areas of Riverside and San Bernardino.
+Center for Community Action and Environmental Justice works with Latino residents in the Inland Empire areas of Riverside and San Bernardino.
 CCAEJ is implementing a community-led multi-agency task force and revitalizing the community through a food justice, recreation equity and community land-use planning process that brings in green jobs, grocery stores with fresh food and produce, parks and recreational facilities.

 Center on Race, Poverty and the Environment provides opportunities for grassroots groups to challenge and eliminate the disproportionate burden of pollution borne by poor people and people of color.
 Their work is rooted in California’s San Joaquin Valley with low income and Latino communities because it is one of the poorest and most environmentally unhealthy regions of the country, and also because what happens there affects the nation.